Your Ultimate Guide to Pelvic Floor Physical Therapy

 In the most general terms, pelvic floor dysfunction describes when your pelvic musculature is not working properly.

-At Optimize Pelvic Health, Dr. Janet and her team see patients whose symptoms and conditions include but are not limited to the following:
+At Optimize Pelvic Health, Dr. Janet and her team partner with patients whose symptoms and conditions include but are not limited to the following:

-• pelvic organ prolapse: a feeling of intense pressure and heaviness because an organ housed in the pelvis (such as the bladder, uterus, or bowel) slips and bulges into the vagina
+- Pelvic Organ Prolapse: a feeling of intense pressure and heaviness because an organ housed in the pelvis (such as the bladder, uterus, or bowel) slips and bulges into the vagina.
+Learn more about our pessary fitting service.

 Taking care of your pelvic health means establishing a relationship with a pelvic floor physical therapist who can diagnose your pelvic health and who can tailor your treatment plan to you.